cantoute/apache-webp-htaccess/README.md

-This is inspired by rules from wordpress plugin https://github.com/rosell-dk/webp-express
+This is inspired by rules used in wordpress plugin https://github.com/rosell-dk/webp-express

 It will serve a webp image to browsers that can handle it.